 Philanthropy: Isla Vista Youth Projects Inc.

-We invite you to take a glimpse as to why Sigma Omega Nu has captured the hearts of many and continues to flourish in Sunnie Santa Barbara.
-The Gamma Chapter of Sigma Omega Nu was established at the University of California, Santa Barbara by six Founding Sisters on March 22, 2002.
-We believe in fostering each others' well-being and providing a tightly-knit support system that will last beyond our undergraduate careers.
-We are leaders on and off-campus, have diverse backgrounds and have a commitment to our community!
+The Gamma Chapter of Sigma Omega Nu fosters each member's well-being and provide a tightly-knit support system that will last beyond the undergraduate career.
+Members are leaders on and off-campus, have diverse backgrounds, and have a commitment to the campus/local community!

 Founded at California State University, Sacramento in 1986